samestep/quench/README.md

 ## Usage

-On a Unix-like system, pass `--help` to the binary you just installed:
+Pass `--help` to the binary you just installed:

 ```sh
 quench --help